All Episodes

 All right, we got that going.

-You could either put some in now or personally what I like to do is I like to sprinkle it on top.
+You could either put some in now, or personally, what I like to do is I like to sprinkle it on top.

-So then it browns nicely.
+And it browns nicely.

-All right, so what we'll do is we'll put the aubergine down and then you'll take the brush here, bring this over so we don't leak.
+All right, so what we'll do is we'll put the eggplant down, and then you'll take the brush.

-Yeah, we don't want leak.
+Yeah, we don't want to leak.

-No, you don't want drip.
+No, you don't want to drip.

 Oh, we do.